n3storm/valladolidcitybus/README.md

 City > Line > Route > Stop

-This objects, through BeautifulSoup extract information from spaghetti HTML at http://www.auvasa.es
+This objects, are filled up by BeautifulSoup extracted information from spaghetti HTML at http://www.auvasa.es

 LICENSE
 =======